 Make up exam must be taken within 2 weeks of the originally scheduled date.
 Course Rules/Regulations/Policies: see college catalog for more details

 1. Attendance Policy: BE ON TIME!!!
 Students are expected to attend class meetings AND the lab sessions ON TIME.
 Please make arrangements with the instructor or your classmate in case you cannot attend a class session for any reason so you do not fall behind.
 Any student who misses the first class will be dropped.
-Thereafter, students may be dropped at instructor discretion if they miss more than a week of class hours continuously if we are unable to cover topics in class due to disruptive behavior, you will still be tested on the topics!!!!
+Thereafter, students may be dropped at instructor discretion if they miss more than a week of class hours continuously.
+Please see the grading section for details on how attendance affects your grade.